-Public Service Announcement The Office of Victims of Crime USDOJ
+Public Service Announcements The Office of Victims of Crime

 OVC administers the Crime Victims Fund (the Fund), which is financed by fines and penalties paid by convicted federal offenders, not from tax dollars.
 Federal revenues deposited into the Fund also come from gifts, donations, and bequests by private parties.
 OVC channels funding for victim compensation and assistance throughout the United States, raises awareness about victims’ issues, promotes compliance with victims’ rights laws, and provides training and technical assistance and publications and products to victim assistance professionals.